Optimal Control of the Multiphase Stefan Problem: Description of Main Results

-where $ v|_{x=\xi_j}^+$ (or $v|_{x=\xi_j}^-$) is the limit value of $v$ at $(\xi_j(t),t)$ taken in the region $\{(x,t): v>u^j\}$ (or $\{(x,t): v<u^j\}$).
-In the physical context, $f$ characterizes the density of the sources, $\phi$ is the initial temperature, $g$ and $p$ are the heat fluxes on the left and right fixed boundary respectively, each $u^j$ represents a phase transition temperature, and (\ref{stefancond}) is the Stefan condition expressing the conservation law according to which the free boundary is pushed by the saltus of the heat flux from different phases. \\
+that is, the phase transition boundaries at the initial time as level sets of the given initial function $\phi$.
+In the physical context, $f$ characterizes the density of the sources, $\phi$ is the initial temperature, $g$ and $p$ are the heat fluxes on the left and right fixed boundaries respectively, each $u^j$ represents a phase transition temperature, and (\ref{stefancond}) is the Stefan condition expressing the conservation law according to which the free boundaries are pushed by the jump of the heat flux from different phases.

-Weak formulation of the multiphase Stefan problem, as well as existence and uniqueness of the weak solution to the multiphase Stefan problem was first proved in \cite{Kamenomostskaya, Oleinik}.
-We refer to monographs \cite{LSU, Meyrmanov} for the extensive list of references. \\
+The weak formulation of the multiphase Stefan problem, as well as existence and uniqueness of the weak solution to the multiphase Stefan problem, was first proved in \cite{Kamenomostskaya, Oleinik}.
+We refer to monographs \cite{LSU, Meyrmanov} for the extensive list of references.

 Assume now that some of the data is not available, or involves some measurement error.
 For example, suppose that the heat flux, $g$, at the fixed boundary $x=0$ is not known and must be found along with the temperature $u$ and the phase transition boundaries $\xi_j$.
-As compensation for not knowing this function, we must have access to additional information, which for instance may come as a measurement of the temperature at the fixed boundary $x=\ell$:
+As compensation for not knowing this function, we must have access to additional information, which may come, for instance, as a measurement of the temperature at the fixed boundary $x=\ell$:

-\textbf{Inverse Multiphase Stefan Problem (IMSP).} Find the functions $u(x,t)$, $~\xi_j(t),~ j=\overline{1,J},$ and the boundary heat flux $g(t)$ satisfying (\ref{pde})-(\ref{extra}). \\
+\textbf{Inverse Multiphase Stefan Problem (IMSP).} Find the functions $u(x,t)$, $~\xi_j(t),~ j=\overline{1,J},$ and the boundary heat flux $g(t)$ satisfying (\ref{pde})-(\ref{flux}),(\ref{extra}).